nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## **7. Acknowledgements**

-This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).
+- This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).
+- Some code for integrating automated GUI tests was referenced from the AddressBook-Level4 [codebase](https://github.com/se-edu/addressbook-level4).
 - Libraries used:
     - [JavaFX](https://openjfx.io/)
     - [Jackson](https://github.com/FasterXML/jackson)